 Law graduates who are seeking to practise law and need advice are welcome to approach the Law Society.
 While we cannot provide job placement or secondment services, we can offer career counselling, mentorship, guidance, referrals and practical tips.
-Please write to us at and one of us will get back to you.
+Please write to us at and we will get back to you.

 Guidelines for Supervising Solicitors on Charging out for Trainee’s Contributions